C. L. R. James: Trinidad and afterwards

-In 1958 James went back to Trinidad, where he edited The Nation newspaper for the pro-independence People's National Movement (PNM) party.
-He also became active again in the Pan-African movement.
+In 1958, James went back to Trinidad at the request of Eric Williams, who was then the island's premier, and edited The Nation newspaper, publication of Williams's pro-independence People's National Movement (PNM) party.
+James also became active again in the Pan-African movement.
 He believed that the Ghana revolution greatly encouraged the anticolonialist revolutionary struggle.

 James also advocated the West Indies Federation.
 It was over this issue that he fell out with the PNM leadership.
-He returned to Great Britain, where he joined Calvin Hernton, Obi Egbuna and others on the faculty of the Antiuniversity of London, which had been set up by a group of left-wing thinkers led by American academic Joseph Berke.
-In 1968 James was invited to the US, where he taught at the University of the District of Columbia (formerly Federal City College), leaving for Trinidad in 1980.
+He resigned as editor of The Nation in 1960, and returned to Great Britain, where he joined Calvin C. Hernton, Obi Egbuna and others on the faculty of the Antiuniversity of London, which had been set up in early 1968 by a group of left-wing thinkers led by American academic Joseph Berke.
+In 1968 James was invited to the US, where he taught from 1970 at the University of the District of Columbia (formerly Federal City College), leaving for Trinidad in 1980.

-Ultimately returning in 1981 to Britain, where Allison and Busby had in the mid-1970s begun a programme of reissuing his work, beginning with a volume of selected writings, James spent his last years in Brixton, London.
+Ultimately returning in 1981 to Britain, where Allison & Busby had in the mid-1970s begun a programme of reissuing his work, starting with a volume of selected writings, James spent his last years in Brixton, London.
 In the 1980s, he was awarded an Honorary Doctorate from South Bank Polytechnic (later to become London South Bank University) for his body of socio-political work, including that relating to race and sport.

 James died in London from a chest infection on 19 May 1989, aged 88.
-His funeral took place on Monday, 12 June in Trinidad, where he was buried at Tunapuna.
+His funeral took place on Monday, 12 June in Trinidad, where he was buried at Tunapuna Cemetery.
 A state memorial service was held for him at the National Stadium, Port of Spain, on 28 June 1989.